Javierg-g/Javierg-g/README.md

 <details><summary>About me</summary>

   - 19 yo
-  - Technical Degree in Mobile Apps Development
+  - Technical Degree in Mobile Apps Development(in progress)

 </details>